Forrest-Fankhauser/lumos-sat/docs/source/tutorial.rst

 .. image:: _static/nadir_aluminum_rotated_2.png
     :width: 800

+The following interactive graph shows how light is specularly scattered onto the ground by our rotated aluminum plate:

+.. raw:: html

+    <iframe src="https://www.desmos.com/calculator/a2v0zi68ek" width="700", height="400"></iframe>

 What if, instead of just plotting a brightness summary, we want to get the actual intensity values calculated by Lumos?
 We simply call the calculation directly.
 Here's an example which calculates the location of the observer that sees the brightest reflection from the